Complete Guide: Installing Manjaro with Secure Boot Enabled

 Maintenance

-This guide does not take into account the amd/intel microcode and maintenance due to kernel upgrades or booting different kernels.
+This guide does not consider the amd/intel microcode and maintenance due to kernel upgrades or booting different kernels.

 To learn more – read up on systemd-boot on the Arch Wiki.